EricHagood/Project-2/README.md

 #Unsolved Problems
     Currently the unsolved problems on this project are adding a user login function so that multiple people can use this database.
-    Adding in an option to add images to the characters.
+    Adding in an option to add images to the characters. the Ability to remove items from the inventory of the characters on the show page.
+    Sessions so that multiple people could use this database and log in to only view their specific list of characters.